cilium/cilium/Documentation/security/network/encryption-wireguard.rst

 .. note::

-   When running in the tunneling mode (i.e. with VXLAN or Geneve), pod to pod traffic will be sent only over the WireGuard tunnel which means that the packets will bypass the other tunnel, and thus they will be encapsulated only once.
+   When running in tunnel routing mode, pod to pod traffic is encapsulated twice.
+   It is first sent to the VXLAN / Geneve tunnel interface, and then subsequently also encapsulated by the WireGuard tunnel.

 Enable WireGuard in Cilium
 ==========================